Vertalo/tezos-rust-libs/rustc-bls12-381/README.md

 ```shell
 wasm-pack build -- --features wasm
 ```
-The default output will be to used with the bundler `webpack`.
+The default output will be for use with the bundler `webpack`.
 You would also need to get access to the wasm memory of the module.
-You can add `export { wasm }` because it is not exported by default with the webpack target:
+You must export the wasm module because it is not exported by default with the webpack target:
 ```shell
 echo "\nexport { wasm };" >> pkg/rustc_bls12_381.js
 ```